-In 1744, Peter produced jewelry in house for noble exiles from France and accepted purchases on credit, but later moved to accept both credit and cash, and in the 1750's priced jewelry with fixed prices, a practice first introduced in 1750 by Palmer's of London Bridge.
+During the early to mid 18th century, jewelry at Eagle and Pearl was produced in-house mainly for noble exiles from France and purchases were accepted on credit, but later Francois and Peter moved to accept both credit and cash.
+After 1750, jewelry was priced at fixed prices, a practice first introduced in 1750 by Palmer's of London Bridge.

-Peter was known to have created a ring with a large brilliant diamond named the Maillefaud ring, and in the 1761 will of his wife Susanna she bequeaths a ring as described, along with several others, to her daughter Susanna, and to another a collection of rings, one described as emerald with four brilliant diamonds.
-All of significant historic value to the company.
+Peter was known to have created a ring with a large brilliant diamond named the Maillefaud ring, and in the 1761 will of his wife Susanna she bequeathed a ring as described, along with several others, to her daughter Susanna, and to another a collection of rings, one described as emerald with four brilliant diamonds.
+All of significant historical value to the company.

-In 1772, an Eagle & Pearl store was opened at No. 9, Eagle and Pearl, opposite Brook Street in Holborn, London, which was operated until 1802 by Jewellers Richard and Letitia Clarke, and between 1790 and 1793, a relative of Richard, M. Clarke, is a jeweler at the same address
+In 1772, an Eagle & Pearl store was opened at No. 9, Eagle and Pearl, opposite Brook Street in Holborn, London, which was operated until 1802 by Jewelers Richard and Letitia Clarke, and between 1790 and 1793, a relative of Richard, M. Clarke, was a jeweler at the same address.

 1802 - 2002:

 Eagle & Pearl operated locally in London, U.K. During the early to mid 1800s.
 John Treweek operated what became the main store located on Princes Court, St. Lukes, and was continued there for some time by his descendants.